lydeejeanne/Ocean-chemistry-data-processing/README.md

 data_sub$TON = data_sub$TN - data_sub$NO31
 ```

-#Calculate ratios
+# Calculate ratios
 Only calculating TOC:TON and POC:PON, but similar data is presented in Figure 2 of the original paper, but this year continues data into present
 ```{r}
 data_sub$TOC_TON =data_sub$TOC/data_sub$TON
 data_sub$POC_PON = data_sub$POC/data_sub$PON
 ```

-#Have R recognize the date format
+# Have R recognize the date format
 Else each of the numbers are going to be scaled as if they were true numbers (for example 20161203 instead of December 3, 2016)
 ```{r}
 data_sub$yyyymmdd= as.Date(as.character(data_sub$yyyymmdd), format="%Y%m%d")
 ```

-##Averages and SDs for TOCTON and POCPON
+# Averages and SDs for TOCTON and POCPON
-Need to get the averages for these to recreate Figure 2
+Need to get the averages and standard deviations for these to recreate Figure 2
 ```{r}
 data_sub1= data_sub %>%
   group_by(yyyymmdd) %>%